Torquay TQ2 7AA

 Our Cardiac Centre opened in 2003 is situated on the ground floor of the Hetherington unit and offers the following services:

-Dunlop Ward contains 36 cardiac beds and is situated in the Cardiac Centre.
+Dunlop Ward contains 16 cardiac beds and is situated in the Cardiac Centre.
 All patients are admitted under the care of one of the cardiologists and are cared for by cardiac trained nursing staff.
-Daily consultant ward rounds ensure all new patients are seen within 24 hours of admission.
+There is a consultant ward round every weekday.
 There are no age limitations for admission to the cardiac wards.
 Urgent non-invasive investigations are available same day on request.

 Coronary Care Unit

 This 8 bedded unit in our Cardiac Centre is fully staffed and equipped for continuous ECG and haemodynamic monitoring, temporary cardiac pacing, IABP insertion, pericardiocentesis, ventilation (non-invasive and invasive), and haemofiltration.
 All patients admitted here are transferred to the care of one of the Cardiologists.
 There is a consultant ward round every weekday morning and there are no age limitations for admission.

 The 6 bedded unit has its own facilities for fitting temporary pacemakers.
 Patients presenting to the Cardiac Centre or to A&E/ER with chest pain are rapidly triaged and assessed by a specially-trained nurse and if appropriate are thrombolysed by a cardiac nurse specialist or by a member of the medical or A&E staff.
 Beacon Thrombolysis Services.
 The Chest Pain Unit offers observation and assessment for patients admitted with chest pain.
 Exercise testing is available here.